On putative self-similarity for incompressible 3D Euler: On asymptotically self-similar blowup with finite kinetic energy

 then no singularities can occur from smooth and localized data at time $T_*$.
 This result follows easily from the representation of vorticity and from the conservation of kinetic energy.

 In \cite{Constantin94a} it is also remarked as a consequence that if the vorticity is assumed to have a globally self-similar blowup, namely

 then we must have

 In particular, if $L(t) =L_0(1 -\frac{t}{T_*})^\gamma$ as in~\eqref{eq:self-similar:intro}, then $\gamma\geq 2/5$ is necessary for blow up.
 Here we revisit this result, without assuming the existence of a globally self-similar profile; instead, we assume only local behavior consistent with self-similarity.
 Furthermore, we link the putative exponent $\gamma$ to the behavior of the velocity away from the local self-similar behavior.
-In \cite{Chae07} it was shown that self-similar blow up cannot occur if the vorticity profile decays at infinity fast enough.
-This is not what we do here, our assumed behavior does not invoke a profile, but if a profile existed, it would have required only that the profile's first derivatives be bounded in a fixed ball.
+In \cite{Chae07} it was shown that self-similar blow up cannot occur if the vorticity profile decays at infinity fast enough.\footnote{From a complementary viewpoint, for locally self-similar profiles in the corresponding range of exponents, it was shown in~\cite{BronziShvydkoy15} (see also~\cite{Shvydkoy13}) that a nontrivial finite-energy blowup must carry a positive amount of energy, in the sense that the local energy average admits a lower bound matching the upper bound dictated by finite kinetic energy.} This is not what we do here, our assumed behavior does not invoke a profile, but if a profile existed, it would have required only that the profile's first derivatives be bounded in a fixed ball.
 We make assumptions about the nature of the true solution of~\eqref{eq:Euler}, which would be automatically satisfied if a self-similar $C^1$-smooth vorticity profile existed.

 \begin{theorem} Assume the 3D Euler equation~\eqref{eq:Euler} has initial data $\omega_0 \in C^1(\mathbb{R}^3)$ with finite kinetic energy, i.e.~$u_0 = (-\Delta)^{-1} \nabla \times \omega_0 \in L^2(\mathbb{R}^3)$.
 Assume that the resulting local-in-time smooth solution blows up at some finite time $T_*>0$.
 If there exists $\gamma>0$ such that